Filing a Mesothelioma Claim in New York

 • 30+ Years Experience

-• $31.5 Million: Former construction worker Romeo Maffei received damages in 2023.
+• $31.5 Million: Former construction worker Romeo Maffei received this amount of damages in 2023.
 His lawsuit claimed he developed lung cancer following exposure to asbestos-contaminated boiler parts.
 Throughout his career, Maffei worked on hundreds of Burnham’s boilers.

-• $28.5 Million: A New York County Supreme Court jury ordered several defendants to pay damages to James Petro in 2023.
+• $28.5 Million: A New York County Supreme Court jury ordered several defendants to pay this amount of damages to James Petro in 2023.
 He developed lung cancer following exposure to asbestos working as a steamfitter at the World Trade Center.

-• $23 Million: A New York jury ordered Jenkins Bros. to pay damages to mesothelioma patient James McWilliams in 2023.
+• $23 Million: A New York jury ordered Jenkins Bros. to pay this amount of damages to mesothelioma patient James McWilliams in 2023.
 He encountered asbestos working as a steamfitter using Jenkins’ asbestos-laden flange gaskets and valves.

-New York has enacted state laws and regulations to promote safe handling and removal of materials containing asbestos.
-The New York State Asbestos Law, known as Industrial Code Rule 56, protects the public from exposure to asbestos.
+New York has enacted state laws and regulations to promote the safe handling and removal of asbestos-containing materials.
+The New York State Asbestos Law, known as Industrial Code Rule 56, protects the public from asbestos exposure.

-Additionally, New York City has its own set of asbestos laws known as the NYC Asbestos Control Program.
-Other laws involving asbestos appear in the New York Compilation of the Rules and Regulations.
-The Department of Labor’s Asbestos Control Bureau enforces asbestos laws, inspects asbestos projects, responds to complaints, and shuts down work if violations are found.
+Additionally, New York City has its own asbestos laws known as the NYC Asbestos Control Program.
+Other asbestos laws appear in the New York Compilation of the Rules and Regulations.
+The Department of Labor’s Asbestos Control Bureau enforces asbestos laws, inspects asbestos projects, responds to complaints and shuts down work if violations are found.

 • New York State Asbestos Law (Industrial Code Rule 56): Describes proper procedures for handling and disposing of asbestos materials.
 It also requires all work that disturbs asbestos materials to be done by licensed asbestos abatement professionals.

-• NYC Asbestos Control Program: Oversees New York City’s set of asbestos laws.
+• NYC Asbestos Control Program: Oversees New York City’s asbestos laws.

 • 10 NYCRR Part 73: Regulations for training asbestos abatement workers and those providing safety training.